korniko98/pivot-atlas/docs/artifacts/user-agent.md

 -   :octicons-bug-16:{ .lg .middle } __Usecase__

 	<span style="font-size:0.9em;">
-    Threat actors often configure their malware to use common user agents in order to blend in with legitimate communications, but they sometimes make mistakes such as typos or choosing a nonsensical user agent, which can allow detection and pivoting (e.g., an infected Linux machine using a Windows user agent).
+    Threat actors often configure their tools to use common user agents in order to blend in with legitimate communications, but they sometimes make mistakes such as typos or choosing a nonsensical user agent, which can allow detection and pivoting (e.g., an infected Linux machine using a Windows user agent).
 	</span>
 </div>